Is Peru Safe? Essential Travel Tips for Visitors

 Beware of groups working at tourist hotspots, crowded markets, bus depots and in hotel lobbies.

 Some travelers have had their passports, wallets, and other possessions stolen while sleeping on buses.
-It may be slightly uncomfortable, but try to keep your wallet and passport on you while you're snoozing.
+Try to keep your wallet and passport on you while you're snoozing.

 Credit card fraud is widespread in Peru so always keep your card in sight when making purchases and if the shop assistant is taking too long to give you a receipt, it's possible they are skimming your card.
 Keep an eye on suspicious transactions in your bank account while traveling and after you arrive home.

-ATM fraud is common throughout Peru so avoid withdrawing money at night or in dodgy-looking parts of town.
+ATM fraud is also common, so withdraw money at an interior location (such as a bank) where possible and avoid ATMs in dodgy-looking parts of town.

 Having a separate traveling account you can top up as needed means you won't be left penniless if this happens to you.
 It's also a good way to make sure card skimmers can't bankrupt you behind your back.